icon-project/IIPs/IIPS/iip-draft_btp.md

      | msg     | Bytes   | Service message to be delivered.              |

    * BMC lookup the destination BMC belonging to *dst_net*.
-     If there is no known BMC to the network, then it fails.
+     If there is no known BMC to the network, then it will fail.

-   * BMC builds an BTP Message.
+   * BMC builds a BTP Message.

      | Name | Type    | Description                                   |
      |:-----|:--------|:----------------------------------------------|